// Blog / team workflow

 Is a chat summary still useful?

-Yes, but it should point to repo-local artifacts and current source files.
+Yes, but it should point to repo-local context and current source files.
 It should not become the source of truth.

 What should be refreshed before handoff?